What is TeamCity Add-in?

 To start using TeamCity Add-in, you need to establish a connection between it and your TeamCity server.
 More specifically, as different solutions can be built on different TeamCity servers, you need to link each solution that you work on with a TeamCity server.

 You can either choose Login.
-In the dialog that appears, specify the URL of your TeamCity server and your credentials, and then click OK.in the main menu or right-click on the cloud icon in the right part of the Visual Studio status bar and choose
+In the dialog that appears, specify the URL of your TeamCity server and your credentials, and then click OK.in the main menu or right-click the cloud icon in the right part of the Visual Studio status bar and choose

 As soon as the connection established, the cloud icon in the Visual Studio status bar turns green and you are ready to view your commits and related builds in the My Changes window.